One Click SSL plugin

 - SSL certificate on hosting/server

 In order for this plugin to work, you need to have SSL support on your hosting.
 That means that you have an SSL certificate installed and configured.
-You can ask your hosting provider to install SSL for you, you can purchase an SSL certificate from us or you can use our WordPress hosting which includes free SSL at no extra charge.
+You can ask your hosting provider to install SSL for you, you can purchase an SSL certificate elsewhere, or you can use our WordPress hosting which includes free SSL at no extra charge.

 - Download the ZIP package of the plugin.